 If you haven’t considered how the environmental impact of your workplace affects the planet and climate change but also your employees’ wellbeing, now is the time to think about it.
-We know that climate change is a real issue facing all of us, and there are positive ways that organisations can get on board to both help their bottom line, and their employees’ wellbeing.
+We know that climate change is an issue facing all of us, and there are positive ways that organisations can get on board to both help their bottom line, and their employees’ wellbeing.

 There are many reasons why a green workplace can have a positive impact on mental health.

 Recruitment: A focus on green working environments is a popular aspect for many job hunters, which means you can attract quality staff and also retain staff who are happy, healthy and productive.

 Morale: Getting staff involved with green-ing your workplace makes them feel like they’re making a positive contribution to the planet, their work environment and the organisation.
 This is a great morale boost!

 Organisational Values: Aligning your work environment with your business/organisation values shows integrity from a top-down level, that can be reflected through your employees work ethic.

 Productivity: Research has found that contrary to the idea that environmentalism hurts economic performance, a new UCLA-led study reported that voluntarily adopt international “green” practices and standards have employees who are 16 per cent more productive than the average.
 While productivity as a concept doesn’t necessarily connect to the positive mental health of employees, employees in green organisations are more motivated, receive more training, and benefit from better interpersonal relationships.
 There are all pretty good for your mental health.

 What Can You Do?